RazaelahiShaik/Research_on_Spotify/README.md

 # Research_on_Spotify
-Research om how a popular song can influence in Spotify using R programming.
+Research on finding out how much a popular song can influence Spotify using R programming